On the origin of the weak equivalence principle in a theory of emergent quantum mechanics: Introduction

 The weak equivalence principle, namely, the principle of universal free falling of test particles in the presence of an isolated gravitational field, is a cornerstone of moderns theories of gravity.
 It is indeed, one of the most accurately confirmed fundamental principles in physics.
 However, despite the principle is harmonically implemented in the mathematical structure of current gravitational theories, from general relativity to extensions and generalizations of Einstein's theory, such coherence between the physical principle and the geometric frameworks where it is implemented does not provide an explanatory mechanism for it.

-It is the main purpose of this paper to offer a derivation of the weak equivalence principle in the context of an emergent theory of gravity, a theory that the author is developing and exploring in our theory of Hamilton-Randers dynamical systems \cite{Ricardo2014}.
-The framework of emergent quantum theory that we pursue is based upon the hypothesis that there is a deeper level of description of physical systems than the current quantum theory is able to offer.
+It is the main purpose of this paper to offer a derivation of the weak equivalence principle in the context of an emergent theory of gravity, a theory that the author is developing and exploring in the framework of Hamilton-Randers dynamical systems \cite{Ricardo2014}.
+Hamilton-Randers theory is a novel approach to the foundations of quantum theory and in some sense, with the aim to go beyond quantum theory.
+Such a theory builds on several general assumptions.
+One of the most fundamental of them is the hypothesis on the existence of a deeper level of description of physical systems than the one currently offered by the current quantum theory.
 In our theory, a deeper description than quantum mechanics based upon different degrees of freedom, referred as fundamental degrees of freedom, is theoretically postulated and investigated.
-Such fundamental degrees of freedom follow a deterministic and local dynamical law, while the quantum mechanical description of physical systems that sole assignes an element of a projective Hilbert space to each individual quantum system, is obtained as a coarse grained description from this deeper level of description.
-This is similar as how the standard thermodynamical description of a system is obtained from classical statistical mechanics.
-Such emergences of quantum mechanics is a research line that has been also investigated by other authors, for instance \cite{AcostaFernandezetIsidroSantander2013,Adler,Bohm1980,Blasone2,FernandezIsidroPerea2013,Groessing2013}.
+Such fundamental degrees of freedom follow a deterministic and local dynamical law, while the quantum mechanical description of physical systems that sole assigns an element of a projective Hilbert space to each individual quantum system, is obtained as a coarse grained description from this deeper level of description.
+The mechanism of coarse graining is similar as how the standard thermodynamical description of a system is obtained from classical statistical mechanics.
+Indeed, there are several emergent theories of quantum mechanics being investigated by other authors, for instance \cite{AcostaFernandezetIsidroSantander2013,Adler,Bohm1980,Blasone2,FernandezIsidroPerea2013,Groessing2013, Singh2019 a}.